-The first step in a sentinel node biopsy is to locate the sentinel nodes.
+The first step in a sentinel node biopsy is to find the sentinel nodes.
 Options include:

 Radioactive solution.
-In this option, a weak radioactive solution is injected near the tumor.
-This solution is taken up by your lymphatic system and travels to the sentinel nodes.
+In this option, a weak radioactive solution is injected near the cancer.
+This solution is taken up by the lymphatic system and travels to the sentinel nodes.

 This injection is usually done several hours or the day before the surgical procedure to remove the sentinel nodes.

 Blue dye.
-Your doctor might inject a harmless blue dye into the area near the tumor.
-Your lymphatic system delivers the dye to the sentinel nodes, staining them bright blue.
+In this option, a harmless blue dye is injected into the area near the cancer.
+The dye travels to the sentinel nodes, staining them bright blue.

 You might notice a change in your skin color at the injection site.
-This color usually disappears in time, but it can be permanent.
-You might also notice that your urine is blue for a brief time.
+This color usually goes away, but it can be permanent.
+You also might notice that your urine is blue for a brief time.

-The blue dye is typically injected just before the surgical procedure to remove the sentinel nodes.
+The blue dye is typically injected just before the sentinel node biopsy.